-Blushing is caused by the dilation of blood vessels in the facial skin at times
+Blushing is caused by the dilation of blood vessels in the facial skin at times of embarrassment.

 Darwin considered it “the most peculiar and most human of all expressions”, and it appears to be unique to ourselves.
 That’s at least partly because we are rare in having our facial skin exposed to the scrutiny of others (though bald uakari monkeys deploy their bright red faces as signals of physiological health).